 It is impossible to conceive of world affairs in the absence of the bargaining table.
-In this course students are exposed to the theory and practice, the art and science of negotiations through a variety of teaching methods - guest lectures from practitioners, simulations and
+In this course students are exposed to the theory and practice, the art and science of negotiations through a variety of teaching methods - guest lectures from practitioners, simulations and critical discussion.
+The aim is to enable students to explain and understand negotiation outcomes, as well as to give them practical experience in the conduct of negotiations

-GOVT3056 (GT39E): INTERNSHIP IN INTERNATIONAL RELATIONS
+GOVT3056 (GT39E): Internship in International Relations